-Pasadena Arts Council is our fiscal sponsor who has 50 years of experience in the arts in Los Angeles.
+Pasadena Arts Alliance is our fiscal sponsor who has 50 years of experience in the arts in Los Angeles.

 Arts:Earth Partnership - AEP spends its time working with arts organizations to expand their mission to include sustainability and to harness the immense creativity, innovation and leadership within the cultural sector to help solve the issues around pollution, climate change and the preservation of our precious natural resources.
 Most recently LACMA has been working on joining this network.